Fooxly/vscode-provision-lens/MANUAL.md

 # The ProVision Manual

 Welcome to the ProVision manual, hopefully we can help you find what you need.
 This manual contains information for all 3 ProVision packages.
-If you can't find the information you need or feel like something is wrong, please create an issue on one of our Github projects.
+If you can't find the information you need or feel like something is wrong, please create an issue on the corresponding Github repository.

 ## Table of contents